-Scholarship holders, Board of Education or other students coordinating with the University of Pennsylvania, and all Veterans are required to have their work graded at the end of each term.
-The grade range is from 95 plus down to 70, based on the quality of work and progress shown.
-Any grade below 70 places the student on probation for the ensuing term, and if the work does not improve the student is requested to leave.
+In the first-year studios, attendance records will be kept and excessive absences will be checked.
+Board of Education, or outside scholarship holders, students coordinating with the University of Pennsylvania, and all Veterans are required to have their work graded at the end of each term.

-Students are supposed to know how to conduct themselves upon principles of honor without specific rules, but the management of the School reserves the right at any time, and without advance notice, to reject or dismiss any student without recourse for any reason which may seem sufficient in the opinion of the management, and without giving any reason.
+The grade range is from 95 plus down to 70 based on the quality of work and progress shown.
+Any grade below 70 places the student on probation for the ensuing term and if the work does not improve the student is requested to leave.
+Students are supposed to know how to conduct themselves upon principles of honor without specific rules, but the Management of the school reserves the right, at any time and without advance notice, to reject or dismiss any student without recourse, for any reason which may seem sufficient in the opinion of the Management, and without assigning any reason.